keweiyao/Duke-Lido/README.md

 #4 Generate Tables
 --------------------

 LIDO will tabulate all those 2->2 and 2->3 and 1->2 cross-sections and rates.
 This can take sometime.
-But for every sets of coupling/cut parameters, this only need to be performed ones.
-You can find the lido_settings.xml in the main folder with contains the table information for all different scattering channles.
+But for every set of coupling/screening parameters, this only needs to be performed once.
+You can find the ``lido_settings.xml`` in the main folder which contains table information for all different scattering channles.
 To make table (assume you have install all LIDO excutables and add them to the system path)

 ```bash
     Lido-TabGen -s <path/to/lido_setting.xml> -t ./table.h5 --muT=1.5